-Better Excel Plugin for Jira is really a swiss knife of exporting apps, that you can use on 3 levels.
+Better Excel Exporter for Jira is really a swiss knife of exporting apps, that you can use on 3 levels.

-If your exporting needs are not too complex, you can use Better Excel instantly in an existing Jira environment.
+If your Jira to Excel exporting needs are not too complex, you can use Better Excel instantly in an existing Jira environment.
 If you need regular exports from Jira, chances are that one of the built-in templates the app comes with will fit your use case.

 A list of Jira issues with system and custom fields exported to Excel